-Chronic use will lead to a prescription drug addiction
+Chronic use will lead to prescription drugs addiction

 Every year, 45 fatal accidents and thousands and thousands of injuries are caused by tranquilliser use.
 Prescription drugs only take away the symptoms of a problem.
 They do not eliminate the cause of stress, anxiety or insomnia.
 And when used over a long period of time, this type of medication will only aggravate the problem, leaving you with a prescription drug addiction.
 Your previous problems, such as anxiety, tension and insomnia, come back, sometimes even heavier than before.
 Withdrawal symptoms can be very intense when quitting after a long period of use.
 Consequently, many people will start taking these pills again, ending up in a vicious circle.

 Medical and therapeutic supervision

 As soon as you find the courage to get out of your ‘sleeping mode’, you often go through a rough phase.
 The origins of your problems, which have been pushed away over the years, resurface and you experience withdrawal symptoms.
 Good professional supervision and counselling can help you to get through this period.
 Our specialised clinic will provide sufficient support during the reduction period to ensure that withdrawal symptoms become less intrusive.
 Additionally, they will teach you to deal with negative emotions differently, so they no longer need to be suppressed with pills.